H. B. Blades: Professional career

-Washington Redskins

-Blades was drafted in the sixth round (179th overall) of the 2007 NFL Draft by the Washington Redskins.
+Blades was selected in the sixth round (179th overall) of the 2007 NFL draft by the Washington Redskins.
 In his rookie season, he played mostly special teams and recorded 21 tackles.
 In 2008, he played 16 games with 5 starts and recorded 60 tackles for the Redskins.

 Blades was re-signed on August 1, 2011.
 On September 3, the Redskins cut Blades just before the start of the 2011 season.